 Please leave your personal dog at home.

 $500 for 6 sessions, including books and supplies

 Are you fascinated by dog behavior?
 Have you ever wanted to be a dog trainer?
-Then the Greater St. Louis Training Club’s Assistant Trainers’ Course may be perfect for you.
-Designed for those interested in becoming dog trainers, volunteer trainers for the club, or just interested in dog behavior; the Assistant Trainers’ Course exposes students to the latest in the cutting-edge science of canine behavior and psychology!
+Then the Greater St. Louis Training Club’s Dog Behavior and Training Basics Course may be perfect for you.
+Designed for those interested in becoming dog trainers, volunteer trainers for the club, or just interested in dog behavior; the Dog Behavior and Training Basics Course exposes students to the latest in the cutting-edge science of canine behavior and psychology!

 The full course consisting of 6 class sessions is taught twice a year.
 Students can start at any time during the 6 sessions and make up any missed classes during the next class offering.
 Using this format, students can expect to complete the course in a minimum of 6 months if starting at Session 1.

 Taught by Certified Professional Dog Trainers – Knowledge Assessed and graduates from the Karen Pryor Academy for Animal Training & Behavior, this course teaches the fundamentals of applied animal science, ethology, dog and clicker training, and includes apprenticeship with experienced trainers and assistant work.

-The Assistant Trainers Course includes topics such as:
+The Dog Behavior and Training Basics Course includes topics such as:

 - Learn to effectively teach R+ clicker training methods